 You will be seen in a private room.
 At this distressing time, we are here to guide you as easily as possible through the process of registering a death.
 The registration will take about 30 minutes.
 The registration is free but there will be a charge for any death certificates you require.
 If at any time you are unsure of what you should do please telephone the register office and we will help you to understand what you need to do next.

-You can book an appointment online to register a death.
+book an appointment online to register a death.

 If you have any issues accessing the online form, please contact the team via telephone on 01642 444440.